QuinnyT/mgx-demo/SUPABASE_SETUP.md

 CREATE POLICY "Users can delete their own messages"
     ON messages FOR DELETE
     USING (auth.uid() = user_id);

+-- Project version policies
+CREATE POLICY "Users can view project versions in their conversations"
+    ON project_versions FOR SELECT
+    USING (
+        EXISTS (
+            SELECT 1 FROM conversations
+            WHERE conversations.id = project_versions.conversation_id
+            AND conversations.user_id = auth.uid()
+        )
+    );

+CREATE POLICY "Users can create project versions in their conversations"
+    ON project_versions FOR INSERT
+    WITH CHECK (
+        EXISTS (
+            SELECT 1 FROM conversations
+            WHERE conversations.id = conversation_id
+            AND conversations.user_id = auth.uid()
+        )
+    );
 ```

 ## Realtime Configuration